marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2016-11-08-automated-deployment-of-jekyll-websites-to-github-pages-with-a-git-push-to-github.md

 ## Conclusion

-Now every time you make a `git push` to Github, Travis will automatically generate the site and push it back to the `gh-pages` branch, so your site should be always live with the latest changes.
+Now every time you make a `git push` to the `master` branch of the Github repo, Travis will automatically generate the site and push it back to the `gh-pages` branch, so your site should be always live with the latest changes.

 ## References